Student visa financial document checklist

 • If you have paid all your tuition fees then you only need to show your living expenses of £9,207.

-If your CAS does not confirm the tuition fees that you have already paid then you must submit a copy of your payment receipt with your visa application.
+If your CAS does not confirm the tuition or accommodation fees that you have already paid then you must submit a copy of the payment receipt from the University with your visa application.

 If your money is in a foreign currency, UKVI will convert it to British pounds using the exchange rate on OANDA as of the date you submitted your visa application form online.
 However, if your money is in Iranian Rials (IRR) or Syrian Pounds (SYP), UKVI will not use the OANDA rate and will instead use the latest FCDO consular exchange rate.